Fonger/ts-transformer-optimize-const-enum/README.md

 # ts-transformer-optimize-const-enum

-A typescript transpiler that transform exported const enum into object literal!
-This is just like the one from [@babel/preset-typescript or @babel/plugin-transform-typescript with optimizeConstEnums: true](https://babeljs.io/docs/en/babel-preset-typescript#optimizeconstenums) but it works for typescript compiler.
+A typescript transpiler that transform exported const enum into object literal.

+This is just like the one from [@babel/preset-typescript with optimizeConstEnums: true](https://babeljs.io/docs/en/babel-preset-typescript#optimizeconstenums) but it works for typescript compiler.

 This will transform exported const enum from